marinalb/reactProjects/README.md

 - `index.html`: HTML structure for the calculator.
 - `styles.css`: Basic styles for layout and responsiveness.
 - `index.js`: JavaScript logic for calculator functionality.

+---

+## Module 9: Working with HOCs on Two Different Forms

+### Features
+- Demonstrates the use of Higher-Order Components (HOCs) for form validation and logic reuse.
+- Implements a reusable form validation pattern across multiple components.
+- Shows error handling, validation, and success messages.
+- Separation of validation logic from UI components.

+### Files
+- `src/components/forms/StoreForm.jsx`: Store registration form using HOC for validation.
+- `src/components/forms/UserForm.jsx`: User registration form using the same HOC.
+- `src/components/hoc/FormValidation.jsx`: Higher-Order Component that manages form state and validation.
+- `src/main.jsx`: Entry point that renders the app with both forms.